 Date: Mon, 9 Apr 2012 17:15:52 -0400

 We at potty-train-dogs.com truly admire those who dedicate time out of their lives towards helping dogs.
 After visiting your website and reading about your organization we strongly feel that Prairie Paws Rescue is responsible for not only saving countless dog's lives but also for improving the quality of life for many animals.
 While there are countless dog lovers in the world, very few strive to make the world a better place for dogs everywhere and we thank you for that.

 We are pleased to present Prairie Paws Rescue with our Dog Rescue & Relief Award.

 We thank you for all the time and hard work your organization provides for dogs in need.
 We understand what a difficult task this can be and hope that this token of our appreciation will show you how much you really are valued in the hearts of all dog owners.

 Whitney, Kaye John's daughter, was doing her part as a rescuer in Iraq as many rescue groups all over the USA were sending her food to feed the strays overseas on her off-duty hours.
 Now she helps with the rescue pets at Prairie Paws by helping drive animals during transports.
 She also helps foster some of the animals until permanent homes can be found.

 Thank you, Whitney, for your service!!

-For a full list of animals available for adoption at Prairie Paws Rescue, visit our PetFinder page.
+To read more about Gemma, and for a full list of animals available for adoption at Prairie Paws Rescue, visit our PetFinder page.